-- Submit your NEXUS Card Application Fee: The final part of the online NEXUS application process is to submit a non-refundable fee ($50 as of 2012) by credit card or from a U.S. bank account.
+- Submit your NEXUS Card Application Fee: The final part of the online NEXUS application process is to submit a non-refundable fee by credit card or from a U.S. bank account.

-- The interview process takes about 30 to 45 minutes but build in wait times.
+- The interview process takes about 30 to 45 minutes but builds in wait times.

-- Wait 7 to 10 Days for Your Card to Arrive: You should receive your NEXUS Card in the mail 7 to 10 days after a successful interview.
-Some enrollment centres may be able to provide your card at the interview.
+- Wait for 7 to 10 Days for Your Card to Arrive: You should receive your NEXUS Card in the mail 7 to 10 days after a successful interview.
+Some enrollment centers may be able to provide your card at the interview.

 - Kids 17 and under may apply for their NEXUS Card at no cost.
 So if you are a parent applying for your own NEXUS Card, you might as well get the kids theirs at the same time.